Kickoff fundraiser success tips

 1. Create a Professional Kickoff Atmosphere

 Have students listen to music as they walk into the kickoff area.
 This will help set an exciting tone for the assembly.
-The kickoff is about creating an inspiring atmosphere.
+The school fundraising kickoff is about creating an inspiring atmosphere.
 It should be viewed as a well-planned out performance designed to convince your audience that your fundraiser is important and that they will want to get involved.

 Have a good sound system that puts out good-quality sound throughout the entire room.
 If you want your students to get excited, make sure the music can be heard by everyone.
 There's nothing worse than listening to a cheap sounding stereo.
 You’d be better off not having any music at all.
 Therefore, take the time to hook up a good sound system with good speakers that everyone will be able to hear.
 Keep in mind, the students are also going to get loud, so keep the music volume above the noise.
 However, make sure you determine a volume that will be appropriate for everyone involved.